 Common sequences of steps can be bundled into reusable flows, which can then be inserted into any test.
 Flows are always up to date; any changes to the base flow will automatically be propagated to all tests containing that flow.
 A test can be composed with any number of primary (non-reusable) steps and reusable flows.
 You can also insert the same flow multiple times within a test.

-To find the flow options, click the "Insert Step" plus button in the toolbar at the bottom of the screen..
+To find the flow options, click the "Add step" plus button in the toolbar at the bottom of the screen..

 Click the "Add Flow" button in the top menu.